Support one of the most important human rights issues of our time.

 Ali is an adjunct professor at the Seattle University School of Law.
 She has also presented at several continuing legal education seminars and has taught at professional trust schools, including the CSBS Trust Examination School.
 Ali received both her B.A. in Business Administration and JD from Seattle University.
 She is a member of the Washington State Bar Association.

-Miguel is a Seattle native and immigration lawyer.
-He has a diverse practice representing individuals and companies in various stages of the immigrant and nonimmigrant process.
-His practice includes family-based petitions, removal defense, naturalization, immigrant, and nonimmigrant visas.
-He has presented CLEs on removal defense and immigration fundamentals and has taught as an adjunct lecturer at the University of Washington School of Law.
+Prior to joining Path2Papers, Miguel had a diverse practice as a director at MacDonald Hoague and Bayless, representing individuals and companies in various stages of the immigrant and nonimmigrant process.
+He has experience with family-based petitions, removal defense, naturalization, as well as employment-based immigrant and nonimmigrant visas.
+He has taught as an adjunct lecturer at the University of Washington.

 Wendy is an Immigration Attorney, practicing in Walla Walla, Washington.
 Prior to opening her practice, she established and directed an immigration clinic at World Relief, a refugee resettlement agency in Spokane.
 Wendy completed undergraduate degrees in Nursing, Social Work and an MA in Counseling Psychology from Walla Walla University.
 Following careers in those fields, she received her J.D. from Gonzaga University.
 She is a founding member of the Walla Walla Immigrant Rights Coalition and serves on non-profit boards focusing on vulnerable women and youth.
 In her leisure, Wendy loves skiing, biking and water sports, preferably with children and grandchildren.